riramatsuta/iDMET_enrich/README.md

 ##  How to Perform Enrichment Analysis
-Use the script `msea_ora.R` to perform the enrichment analysis.
+Use the script `iDMET_msea_source.R, msea_ora.R` to perform the enrichment analysis.
 Specify the paths to your CSV file and the output directory in the script.

 * Input Data